-

 TikTok is gaining ground among young people: 23% of those under 35 use it for news, compared to 8% of those over that age.

-The majority of social networks are experiencing a drop in their overall use, in a trend of sustained decline over the last two years.
-Although there are elements that emerge when analyzing data by groups, there is a generalized decline in the use of almost all social networks.
-The only one that has increased when analyzing the global data for Spain is LinkedIn, albeit only marginally, from 12% to 13%.
+Most of the social networks are experiencing a drop in their overall usage, in a trend of sustained decline over the last two years.
+Although there are elements that emerge when analyzing the data by groups, there is a general decline in the use of almost all the social networks.
+The only one that has increased when analyzing the overall data for Spain is LinkedIn, albeit only marginally, from 12% to 13%.

 The status changes when examining the use of social networks as sources of information.
 Here

 a greater diversity of trends can be observed.
-Among those that have seen their use increase are YouTube, up one percentage point to 22%, LinkedIn, up another percentage point to 4%, and TikTok, up another point to 11%.
-It is important to note that while TikTok experienced significant growth last year by doubling its presence as an informative source (going from 5% to 10%), in the last year its increase has moderated, rising only one percentage point from 2023 to 2024.
-It now remains to be determined whether this increase marks a stabilization point or whether the platform will continue its ascent in the near future.
+Among those that have seen their use increase are YouTube, up one percentage point to 22%, LinkedIn, up another percentage point to 4%, and TikTok, up another percentage point to 11%.
+It is important to note that while TikTok experienced significant growth last year by doubling its presence as an information source (from 5% to 10%), in the last year its increase has moderated, rising only one percentage point from 2023 to 2024.
+It now remains to be determined whether this increase marks a stabilization point or whether the platform will continue its rise in the near future.

-Apart from the particular increases and decreases, in the general panorama of social networks in Spain, the continued dominance of WhatsApp as the social network most used by those surveyed stands out as network .
+Apart from the particular increases and decreases, in the overall picture of social networks in Spain, the continued dominance of WhatsApp as the social network most used by respondents stands out.
 Some 75% of Spaniards say they use it regularly.
 This platform has managed to increase its distance with respect to the second most popular social network , YouTube, which is used by 58% of those surveyed.
-Although both networks are on a downward trend, WhatsApp is declining less sharply than YouTube, allowing it to maintain its dominant position.
+Although both networks suffer a downward trend, WhatsApp does so less sharply than YouTube, which allows it to maintain its dominant position.

-Among the social networks most consumed by Spaniards are also Instagram (52%), Facebook (52%) and TikTok (26%).
-These data, in some cases, exceed average of use compared to other countries included in the study.
-This is B the case of TikTok or Instagram, whose use in Spain is three and ten percentage points higher than average, respectively.
+Among the social networks most consumed by Spaniards are also Instagram 52%), Facebook (52%) and TikTok (26%).
+These data, in some cases, exceed the average use compared to other countries included in the study.
+This is B of TikTok or Instagram, whose use in Spain is three and ten percentage points higher than the average, respectively.
 However, it is WhatsApp that stands out most significantly, with usage fourteen percentage points higher in Spain (75%) than in the rest of the countries surveyed.
 In fact, the high use of WhatsApp in Spain is only surpassed in Europe by Italy, where it is used by 78% of respondents.

 Informative use of social networks

 The change in the information landscape is striking.
-WhatsApp, in addition to being the most used social network by Spaniards, is also the main social network in terms of information.
-Some 27% of Spaniards say they use it to enter contact with news or to share them, a percentage that is higher than Facebook (26%) for the first time since the series began in 2014.
-This is because Facebook continues in its progressive collapse in informative matter.
-If ten years ago the social network of goal was listed as source news for 53% of Spanish respondents, today its percentage is half of what it was then.
+WhatsApp, in addition to being the social network most used by Spaniards, is also the main social network in terms of information.
+Some 27% of Spaniards say they use it to get in contact with news or to share it, a percentage that is higher than that of Facebook (26%) for the first time since the series began in 2014.
+This is due to the fact that Facebook continues its progressive collapse in terms of information.
+If ten years ago goal social network was listed as a source of news for 53% of Spanish respondents, today its percentage is half of what it was then.
 This fall seems to have accelerated since 2019, a year in which it still reached 47% among Spaniards.

-The third most used social network to access contact with news is YouTube (22%).
-Both in this case and in that of Facebook, the differences with respect to the average of the rest of the countries in the study are notable and statistically significant.
-While the average use of Facebook in the rest of the countries analyzed stands at 61%, in Spain it is only 52%.
+The third most used social network to get in contact with news is YouTube 22%).
+Both in this case and in that of Facebook, the differences with respect to the average for the rest of the countries in the study are notable and statistically significant.
+While the average use of Facebook in the rest of the countries analyzed is 61%, in Spain it is only 52%.
 In the case of YouTube, the difference is smaller.
 Some 61% of those surveyed globally say they use it at some point during the week, while among Spaniards this percentage drops to 58%.
-Thus, Spain is in the bottom half of the overall table for Facebook and YouTube.
+Thus, Spain is in the bottom half of the overall table for Facebook and YouTube .

-With regard to the informative use of social networks, statistically significant differences were found in five social networks: Facebook, Facebook Messenger, TikTok, YouTube and X. The general trend outside Spain is a greater informative use of social networks, as is the case with Facebook or YouTube, where the average of respondents who say they use them as an informative source is much higher than in Spain (9 percentage points in both cases).
+With regard to the informative use of social networks, statistically significant differences were found in five social networks: Facebook, Facebook Messenger, TikTok, YouTube and X The general trend outside Spain is a greater informative use of social networks, as is the case with Facebook and YouTube, where the average of respondents who say they use them as a source information is much higher than in Spain (9 percentage points in both cases).

-The only social network that differs from this trend is X, which is used more for information purposes in Spain (16%) than abroad (10%).
-Among European countries, Spain is the one that makes the most informative use of this social network .
+The only social network that differs from this trend is X, which is used more for information purposes in Spain (16%) than outside (10%).
+Among European countries, Spain is the one that makes the greatest use of this social network for information purposes.
 Both in general use (25%) and in relation to news (16%), this social network is more popular among Spaniards than it is at a general level in the other countries surveyed.
 Both in general use and in relation to news, Spain is the European country where it is most used.

 In addition to the social networks selected in the graph, another striking aspect of 2024 is the percentage of Spaniards who say they get information through other social networks not included in the study.
 The figure shown on report for Spain (21%) is in line with the global figure and practically coincides with the percentage obtained by this category in recent years.
 However, it is worth noting that one fifth of those surveyed ticked this option.